artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 Ok, definitely password-protected.
 But this is back in territory in which I'm familiar. [john][] is the tool we want.
 [This][crack encrypted zip] is a great article to follow on how to crack an encrypted zip file.

 So, first step is to [compile the jumbo version of john the ripper][john install].
-We need the jumbo version for its `zip2john` script that will take an encrypted zip file and hash it appropriately to generate a hash that we can try to crack.
+We need the jumbo version for its `zip2john` script that will take an encrypted zip file and hash it appropriately so we can try to crack it.

 ```bash
 git clone https://github.com/magnumripper/JohnTheRipper.git